lancethekingdom/Kingdomverse-DTKStoreContract/README.md

-# Kingdomverse KING Token
+# Kingdomverse Store contract

-Solidity source code for $KING token of Kingdomverse
+Solidity source code for the store contract of Kingdomverse